molavec/print-viewer/README.md

 # print-viewer

-A service that generate and preview HTML document from template filled with JSON.
+A simple service that generate and preview HTML document from template filled with JSON.

-I use:
+I used  :

  * [Express JS](https://github.com/pugjs/pug)
  * [Pug](http://expressjs.com/)